Esri/insights-scripting-guide/README.md

 ## General Features

 Python and R scripting features are distributed across the app.
-Shared scripts can be accessed from the _Add_ dialog.
+Shared scripts are accessed from the _Add_ dialog.
 Script modules and module options are accessed via the data pane.
-Lastly, the console itself has many features.
+Lastly, the console itself has many script features.
 Refer to this table for an overview of tools and capabilities.

 | Icon           | Tool Name | Description  |
 | :-------------: |:-------------:| :-----|